sporniket/core/README.md

 ## 1. What is **Sporniket-core**, and when to use it ?
 **Sporniket-core** is a collection of libraries containing code that I deemed essential for my projects at one point.

+### What's new in v19.02.00
+* Rewritten most of the string utilities : transformative utilities have been rewritten as implementation of `StringTransformation`, test utilities have been rewritten as `Predicate<String>` ; the existing ones in *sporniket-core-lang* have been marked has deprecated and _will be deleted on the next iteration_.
+The new utilities, the `QuickDiff` utility and the `FormattedInputSimpleParserFactory` have been moved into a new library : *sporniket-core-strings*.
+* String comparators that handle null values : natural or reverse order, ignoring case or not.

 ### What's new in v16.09.00
 * A utility that allow to specify the listeners to use when reading a properties file.
 See `FileTools.readPropertiesToListeners(...)` in *sporniket-core-io*.